PatrykSech/currencyexchange/README.md

 Currently, the exchange office is quite simple, but I hope that over time I will develop its functionalities.

+Technologies used by me:
+- HTML
+- CSS
+- JavaScript

 You can find the link to the website on the right in the about tab.